era · eternal · ORACLE

 The tabloids named him "the wickedest man in the world."
 He kept the title.
 What they missed was the philosopher underneath the theater — a thinker who rewired Western esotericism more decisively than anyone else born in the nineteenth century.

-Crowley did not invent the occult revival.
+Aleister Crowley did not invent the occult revival.
 He systematized it.
-His fingerprints run through Wicca, chaos magic, the 1960s counterculture, and the aesthetics of rock and roll.
-Led Zeppelin.
-Ozzy Osbourne.
-The entire architecture of modern ceremonial magic.
-Understanding him clearly is not an act of sympathy.
-It is an act of intellectual honesty.
+His fingerprints run through Wicca, chaos magic, the 1960s counterculture, and the architecture of modern ceremonial magic.
+The popular Crowley — cartoon villain, shock merchant — is almost perfectly backwards from the actual one.

 01